SIBO Treatment Overview

 Cons: Can be a challenge to drink liquid for 2 weeks, unpleasant taste, expensive

-This is by far the most frustrating part of living with SIBO because it is a challenge to keep it away and to fix underlying issues in your body.
-Personally, this is the area of future research I am most excited about because we need better treatment options that target the root causes.
+This is by far the most frustrating part of the SIBO treatment process because it can be a challenge to keep it away and to fix underlying issues in your body.

-The following are the current prevention methods that doctors use:
+The following are the current prevention methods doctors use:

-Treating any other diseases or imbalances that are contributing to SIBO
+- Treating any other diseases or imbalances that are contributing to decreased motility